awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 In the following sections, we review how updates to these tables affect Athena queries\.

-## Adding Columns at the Beginning or in the Middle of the Table<a name="updates-add-columns-beginning-middle-of-table"></a>
+## Adding columns at the beginning or in the middle of the table<a name="updates-add-columns-beginning-middle-of-table"></a>

 Adding columns is one of the most frequent schema changes\.
 For example, you may add a new column to enrich the table with new data\.
 Or, you may add a new column if the source for an existing column has changed, and keep the previous version of this column, to adjust applications that depend on them\.